 Parisi suggests that there’s still work to be done to develop patch management tools that deliver more value to MSPs.

 “If patch management would just work and clearly communicate what it could and, more so, what it couldn’t do, it would be valuable.
 For example, my RMM only updates a few applications.
 What world do they live in?
 My customers use many apps, and all their apps should also be updated.”

 “We really should have a ‘patch management summit’ and get our collective heads together and solve this thing,” he comments.

 About The ASCII Group, Inc.

 The ASCII Group is the premier community of North American MSPs, MSSPs, VARs and solution providers.
-The group has over 1,300 members located throughout the U.S. and Canada, and membership encompasses everyone from credentialed MSPs serving the SMB community to multi-location solution providers with a national reach.
-Founded in 1984, ASCII provides services to members including leveraged purchasing programs, education and training, marketing assistance, extensive peer interaction and more.
-ASCII works with a vibrant ecosystem of major technology vendors that complement the ASCII community and support the mission of helping MSPs and VARs to grow their businesses.
+The group has over 1,300 members throughout the U.S. and Canada, and membership encompasses everyone from credentialed MSPs serving the SMB community to multi-location solution providers with a national reach.
+Founded in 1984, ASCII provides services to members, including leveraged purchasing programs, education and training, marketing assistance, extensive peer interaction and more.
+ASCII works with a vibrant ecosystem of major technology vendors that complement the ASCII community and support the mission of helping MSPs and VARs grow their businesses.
 For more information, please visit www.ascii.com.